prathmesh8976u/BreatheSync/README.md

 ### 🧘 Meditation

-Users can explore meditation videos categorized into different durations, including:

-- 10-minute meditation sessions
-- 15-minute meditation sessions

-This makes it easier for users to choose content according to the time available to them.
+Provides meditation and relaxation videos categorized according to duration, helping users choose suitable content based on their available time.

 ### 🧘‍♀️ Yoga

-The Yoga section provides yoga videos categorized according to duration.

-Users can explore:

-- 10-minute yoga sessions
-- 15-minute yoga sessions
+Provides guided yoga videos that users can explore for relaxation and wellness.

 ### 🎤 Motivational Speakers

-The platform contains motivational content from inspiring speakers.
+Provides motivational videos and content from different motivational speakers.

-Users can explore speaker information and motivational videos designed to provide inspiration and positive motivation.

-### 📝 Wellness Blogs
+### 🌿 Spiritual & Wellness Content

-BreatheSync includes a dedicated blog section containing wellness and mindfulness-related articles.

-The blog content covers topics such as:
+Provides spiritual and wellness-oriented content intended to support relaxation and inner peace.

+### 💬 NLP-Based Chatbot

+BreatheSync includes an integrated chatbot that uses **Natural Language Processing (NLP)** to understand user input and provide content suggestions.

+For example, when a user indicates that they are feeling unmotivated, the chatbot can suggest motivational speaker content.

+### 🔐 User Registration

+Users can create an account by providing their:

+- Name
-- Stress relief
+- Email address
-- Mindfulness
+- Password

+The registration system also includes input validation and checks for existing email addresses.

+### 🔑 User Login

+Registered users can log in to the platform using their email address and password.

+### 👤 User Profile

+Logged-in users can manage their profile information, including:

-- Self-care
+- Name
-- Relaxation
+- Email
-- Daily wellness practices
+- Password

+Users can also permanently delete their account.

 ### 💬 Feedback System

 Users can provide feedback about their experience with the platform.

-The feedback section includes fields for:
+The feedback system collects:

 - Name
 - Email
-- Overall experience
+- Rating
 - Service quality
 - Website usability
-- Additional feedback

-### 🔐 User Registration

-New users can create an account by providing:

-- Full name
+- Content satisfaction
-- Email address
+- Recommendations
-- Password
+- Suggestions
-- Terms and conditions agreement

-### 🔑 User Login

-Registered users can log in to the BreatheSync platform using their email address and password.

-### 👤 User Profile

-The application provides a user profile area for logged-in users.

 ---

 ## 🛠️ Technologies Used

-The project was developed using the following technologies:
+### Frontend

+- HTML5
+- CSS3
+- JavaScript
-- **Python**
+- Bootstrap

+### Backend

-- **Flask**
+- Python
-- **HTML5**
+- Flask
-- **CSS3**
+- Jinja2

+### Database

-- **JavaScript**
+- SQLite
-- **SQLite**
+- SQLAlchemy ORM

+### NLP

-- **Jinja2**
+- TextBlob

 ---